github/developer.github.com/content/v3/repos/deployments.md

 Once a deployment is created it can not be updated.
 Information relating to the success or failure of a deployment is handled through Deployment Statuses.

+# Deployment Statuses

-## Listing Statuses for a Deployment
+## Listing Deployment Statuses

 Users with pull access can view deployment statuses for a deployment: